 Students who were an MIT degree candidate in Fall 2020, and are moving into a new degree program this Spring will need to complete the Online-Check-In forms ONLY.
 These students do not need to attend an ISO Orientation Session.

 New Students who began their program of study in Summer 2020 or Fall 2020 abroad and did not attend an ISO Orientation Session then will need to complete the full Online Check-In Process, whether pursuing the Spring 2021 semester from abroad or inside the U.S.

 Also, students who have already arrived, completed the Spring 2021 Online Check-In process, and scheduled or attended an ISO Orientation Session do not need to re-complete the process.

 To start the Online Check-In process, follow the steps below.

-- Login to imit.mit.edu and click “Full Client Services for Students”
+- Go to imit.mit.edu and click “Login” under “Full Client Services for Students.”

-- After logging into your iMIT account, click on the “Upon Arrival” menu item and then select “Fall 2020 Online Check-In”
+- After logging into your iMIT account, click on the “Upon Arrival” menu item and then select “Spring 2021 Online Check-In.”

 - ALL Students: Complete section “1.
 Student Status” and section “2.
 Student Category” (New/Transfer or Continuing Student) now, even before arrival to the U.S.